Police in Ukraine investigate death of US Embassy employee

 The Embassy confirmed the woman was a U.S. citizen in a statement and said they were “heartbroken” to report her death.
 Embassy officials were “working with authorities to determine the circumstances of the death.”

-Police said the woman may have been assaulted by a dark-haired, 30-to-40-year-old man wearing black shorts, dark-blue sneakers and a T-shirt.
+Police said the woman may have been assaulted, and that they were looking for a 30-to-40-year-old man wearing black shorts, dark-blue sneakers and a T-shirt.

 Artyom Shevchenko, the spokesman for Ukraine’s Interior Ministry, said on Facebook that police were investigating the death as a murder but at the same time had not ruled out an accident.